What does Arnold mean?

 Arnold is a very prominent first name for males (#224 out of 1220, Top 18%) and also a very prominent last name for all people (#187 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Below is a graphed comparison of the popularity of the boy name Arnold and corresponding names.
-Popular variation forms of Arnold listed in the Top 1000 are Arnaldo, Arne, Arno and Arnoldo.
-These relations of Arnold were at the top of their popularity during the years 1900-1909 (median #747) and are now less widespread, with the forms Arnaldo, Arne and Arnold becoming less trendy.
-(2014 Birth Statistics)
+Which version is better?with its variant forms and related boy names.
+Popular variation forms of Arnold (#1649 via latest list) listed in the Top 2000 are Arnaldo, Arne, Arnell, Arnie, Arno and Arnoldo.
+These relations of Arnold were at the top of their popularity in the 1910s (median #1317) and are now much less widespread, with the form Arnold becoming less trendy.